ThinkingJoules/distributed-web-data/README.md

 The original web is built around DNS and Domain Names.
 The domain name acts as a namespace prefix as well as a static identifier to find the current IP Address (where the data for that Domain resides).
 This is a permissioned and centralized system that has worked well: Human Friendly and Unique (there is only **one** google.com).
 The problem is that requiring a user to purchase a domain name seems no different than needing a user to purchase a token to use a blockchain.
 (The combination of human friendly and unique, is exactly what characterizes the digital tokens called NFTs.)

 (Hypothetically IPFS is an alternative to DNS, however, we do not consider IPFS at this level, because the content does not have a location OR a namespace, it is purely a hash.
-An IPFS-like approach should be used lower in this system.)
+An IPFS-like approach should be used lower in this system.
+We are using a federated system at the high level.)

 To create a low friction and accessible User Namespace (Domain), I propose that it be tied to the one known mechanism that gives users the ability to verify themselves digitally: Public Keys.

 Both GunDB and Atomic Data use a single key-pair to prove authorship of data.
 I think it is essential to both allow more than one key, but also to keep some sort of Long Lived Identifier (LLI) that remains constant across key changes.
-To do this we will need a special (tokenless) blockchain that deals with all the PKI key rotations.
+To do this we will need a special ([tokenless](https://github.com/ThinkingJoules/distributed-web-data/blob/main/tokenless-blockchain.md)) blockchain that deals with all the PKI key rotations.
 The LLI would be derived from the transaction that creates a new identity.
 This will create a unique, but not-human-friendly symbol.
+(I think using a blockchain here is inevitable.
+Even the BlueSky ADX proposal uses a [permissioned append only log for their PKI](https://github.com/bluesky-social/adx/blob/main/architecture.md#the-did-consortium).)

 Leveraging this new primitive (LLI) we can now create a system that can act as a way to resolve IP addresses (or equivalent).
 We can extend this system to allow Human-Friendly-Alias(es).
 However, to avoid making things token-like, we must allow collisions of names.
 This has the potential for confusion, but I think there are ways to help minimize that.

-(Again, read the [detailed write up](https://github.com/ThinkingJoules/distributed-web-data/blob/main/architecture.md) if you want more info.)
+(Again, read the [detailed architecture write up](https://github.com/ThinkingJoules/distributed-web-data/blob/main/architecture.md) if you want more info.)

 ## Bringing it all together
-We use tokenless blockchains to generate symbols, to which we can associate semantic meaning.
-These symbols are used in a Triple-like data model.
-The hope is to have maximum reuse of the Property symbols.
-A blockchain provides a central way to find all 'defined' Properties for indexing and easy searching for everything already defined.
-Using the Identity chain, we can build DNS-like resolvers to connect these semantic databases together.
-The shared semantic symbols can allow for a query language to act as an omni-API to build any potential UI.
+We use tokenless blockchains to generate both LLIs (user address/Domains) and core semantic symbols.
+We make these tokenless blockchains addressable through [chain coordinates](https://github.com/ThinkingJoules/distributed-web-data/issues/2).
+Putting these bits together we can make a new non-DNS resolved URL.
+These URLs are used in a Triple-like data model, as they were in RDF/AD.

+We gain immutability of the core symbols through the append-only nature of blockchains.
+We gain addressability of these symbols through chain coordinates.
+We gain discoverability due to the centralized (but permissionless) nature of using a blockchain.

+Leveraging the discoverability of the core symbols, we should gain maximum reuse to ensure a widely understood set of symbols.
+These core symbols can then be integrated into a query language that will act as a universal API for all 'apps' (UIs).
+We have now gained interoperability 🎉.

+(Important aside: The query language can be flexible and there is no worry of lock-in, because the underlying symbols are in a shared, yet addressable format, independent of anything else.
+I think the URLs will be http resolved, so we could simply use GET requests similar to how AD operates currently.
+I think a more complex option will be needed as well, but I expect several simultaneous methods to ask about data to be available at once.)

+We can further extend this system to attempt to solve the non-repudiable data problem.
+I personally feel that blockchains are required here as well.
+I go into my reasoning in great length in the full architecture writeup (linked below).
+I believe this is the hardest part of the system, and would love to have a discussion exploring ways of solving it that differ from my own.

+(Of course if you see anywhere my reasoning is faulty, please open an issue to discuss!
+I know I'm not an expert and welcome feedback!)

 [Find the full Architecture outline here](https://github.com/ThinkingJoules/distributed-web-data/blob/main/architecture.md).